elixir-europe/biohackathon-europe-2024/registration.md

 The Biohackathon will adhere to the [ELIXIR code of Conduct](https://elixir-europe.org/events/code-of-conduct).

 ## Data protection
 The registration form gives you the opportunity to share your contact details with other attendees.
-If you agree to share your details (name, email, affiliation), these will be kept by the ELIXIR Hub and on EventBrite for two months after the event.
+If you agree to share your details (name, email, affiliation), these will be kept by the ELIXIR Hub and on EventCase for two months after the event.
 After this time they will be deleted from both locations.

 If you want the details to be removed earlier, or if you have any queries, please contact us at <biohackathon-europe@elixir-europe.org>.